Delphin TopMessage System Diagnoses Faults

 The TopMessage system was mounted within a portable electric panel.
 The customer requested that the system must be portable to be mounted on different hydro turbines that presented electrical or mechanical faults.
 The figure below shows the system mounted in the electrical panel.

 The software used for fault diagnostics are ProfiSignal Basic and ProfiSignal Vibro.

 Following the vibration measurements, it was established that the operating mark is UNALLOWED according to ISO 7919.
 The vibration diagnosis indicated a misalignment of the turbine’s shaft, but this offsetting is caused by the instability of the inferior radial bearing LRI, practically an increased mechanical looseness inside this bearing having the Y direction.

 The software tracks the relative vibrations at different turbine loads.

 Following this vibration diagnosis, the data recommended that users check the fixation mode of bearing LRI onto the foundation, the state of the bushing, and also the mechanical looseness inside the bearing.

 While checking bearing LRI, the repair team found that the nuts which adjusted the looseness in the bushing (Y direction) were all destroyed, as well as the thread on the bolts.

-In conclusion we can say that the machine diagnosis of those machines which have journal bearings in their assembly are done more precisely if the vibration measurements are done with proximity transducers and are acquired using the on-line mode, simultaneously on all the machine’s bearings.
-For this purpose the TopMessage system was ideal here and the customer was very satisfied post-installation.
+In conclusion, we can say that the machine diagnosis of those machines which have journal bearings in their assembly is done more precisely if the vibration measurements are done with proximity transducers and are acquired using the online mode, simultaneously on all the machine’s bearings.
+For this purpose, the TopMessage system was ideal here and the customer was very satisfied post-installation.